 Heavy Line Drop-Shotting - John Murray

 Murray is originally an Arizona boy who moved east to further his fishing career.
-In Arizona, he is probably one of the best-known and most respected fishermen ever.
+He is probably one of the best-known and most respected fishermen in Arizona.
 He uses a drop-shot variation to catch inactive fish in shallow water and heavy cover like big weed beds.
 “If they’re on the outside, they’re active,” he says.
 “If you have to go in after them, they’re inactive.”
-Sometimes you have to tease them into biting, so he puts a five inch Zipper worm (lots of action) on a big drop shot rig and uses that in the grass and weeds.
+Sometimes you have to tease them into biting, so he puts a five-inch Zipper worm (lots of action) on a big drop shot rig and uses that in the grass and weeds.

 The action zone might be just six inches under the surface in a big weed bed, and if you throw a Texas rig in there, you’re past the strike zone in seconds.
 A drop shot lets you keep your bait where the fish are.
-Since this is an alternate method for inactive fish, it’s not really a reaction bite.
-You need to just let it sit there and shake it, tease them into eating.
-A big key to success is that you can’t haul back and set the hook – just pull set or reel set.
+Since this is an alternate method for inactive fish, it’s not a reaction bite.
+You just need to let it sit there, shake it, and tease them into eating.
+The key to success is that you can’t haul back and set the hook – pull or reel set.
 The fluorocarbon makes this pretty easy.
 A Senko is another dynamite lure for this technique if you can get it through.

 Drop Shot For Summer Smallmouth - Takahiro Omori

-Takahiro uses the big motor to find fish, watching his graphs carefully.
-During the summer he often finds them at 20 to 30 feet.
-He targets them with a green pumpkin 4-inch Yamamoto shad shape worm, hooked through the nose.
+Takahiro uses the big motor to find fish, observing his graphs.
+During the summer, he often finds them at 20 to 30 feet.
+He targets them with a green pumpkin 4-inch Yamamoto shad shape worm hooked through the nose.
 A ¼- to ½-ounce tungsten weight gets it down there, and he uses a 1/0 drop shot hook, the circle kind that looks like a live bait hook.

-He starts out graphing humps and points, and once he finds the fish he gets right on top and drops the rig straight down to them.
+He starts graphing humps and points, and once he finds the fish, he gets right on top and drops the rig straight down to them.
 No casting.
-Once it hits bottom he shakes it gently – just enough to wave the bait around.
-The waves and wind usually move it almost enough, he says, so don’t go overboard with the shaking.
+Once it hits bottom, he shakes it gently – just enough to wave the bait around.
+He says the waves and wind usually move it almost enough, so don’t go overboard with the shaking.
 Try to keep the movement realistic.

 Deadly Western Technique - Brent Ehrler

 When does Brent fish a drop shot?
 All year long, especially out west.
-In winter he fishes deeper, in spring he fishes shallower – this time of year (pre-spawn), they’ll be on structure, staging on points and secondary points, heading toward the backs of coves to spawn.
-The drop shot is a fantastic rig during the spawn as well, and Brent throws it around grass, tules, docks, etc. Most of the time (90 percent) he uses spinning gear – specifically the rod he designed with Daiwa.
-It’s the Tatula 7-footer and he designed it with a fast taper for easy casting.
+In winter, he fishes deeper.
+In spring, he fishes shallower – this time of year (pre-spawn), they’ll be on structure, staging on points and secondary points, heading toward the backs of coves to spawn.
+The drop shot is a fantastic rig during the spawn, and Brent throws it around grass, tules, docks, etc. Most of the time (90 percent), he uses spinning gear – specifically the rod he designed with Daiwa.
+It’s the Tatula 7-footer, and he designed it with a fast taper for easy casting.
 It has a good feel for drop shotting.

 Keeping it simple, Brent has two favorite drop shot baits that he uses almost exclusively.
 First is the Yamamoto thin Senko, and second is the 4- or 6-inch Roboworm.
-His favorite colors are Aaron’s Magic, Oxblood, Morning Dawn, and plain old green pumpkin.
+Aaron’s Magic, Oxblood, Morning Dawn, and plain old green pumpkin are his favorite colors.
 The slim Senko is awesome rigged wacky, and the worms work too.

 Regardless of how deep or shallow he is fishing, his technique is the same: when it hits bottom, shake it.
 Shake the worm without moving the weight.
-He doesn’t hop or drag it, just shakes it so it’s barely moving, not jumping off the bottom or anything wild like that.
+He doesn’t hop or drag it.
+He shakes it, so it’s barely moving, not jumping off the bottom or anything wild.
 Most of the time, he says, you won’t even know you’ve got a fish on until you move it.
-It’s not generally an aggressive bite, but it’s so effective that Brent recommends you just go out and do it.
-It’s a deadly technique even if they’re not really biting.
+It’s not generally an aggressive bite, but it’s so effective that Brent recommends you go out and do it.
+It’s a deadly technique, even if they’re not biting.